zaya1d3/Gridnav-3000/README.md

-# Gridnav 3000 - A* Pathfinding Research Playground
+# Gridnav 3000 - Pathfinding Research Playground

 Gridnav 3000 is a compact, browser-based A* pathfinding visualizer and experimentation sandbox.
 It was built as a single-file interactive prototype to demonstrate core pathfinding concepts, rapid UI feedback, and a responsive rendering strategy that scales to different viewport sizes.